Holding a pair of dumbbells, sit on the end of a bench.

 You can perform this exercise while standing, with your torso bent over horizontally (bent-over lateral raise).
 However, the seated bent-over lateral raise described above reduces your ability to cheat.

-The seated bent-over lateral raise is also known as the seated rear delt raise.
+The seated bent-over lateral raise is also known as the seated rear lateral raise.